vue-interface/vue-interface/packages/form-control/docs/index.md

 # Form Control

-The `form control` utility class is a [form component](./forms) that provides a flexible and customizable input elements with customizable sizes, states, and colors.
+The `form-control` utility class is a flexible and customizable Tailwind CSS utility to style input and textarea elements.

 ### Installation